 It’s all good and well making a sustainable product and labelling it as such, but if the label itself is environmentally harmful, then you’re just insulting your target audience.
 Many label companies are investing a lot of time and resources into green initiatives and they are producing some impressive results.
 Label trends such as compostable and bio-degradable labels are becoming very popular in a large number of industries.
 It’s important to match the product to the label so, if you’re selling a biodegradable product, make sure the label itself is biodegradable.
 The following would be a good example of label adhesive ingredients that are bio-degradable:

 Read more: Designing the perfect label

-If you’re bringing an environmentally-friendly product to the market, then you’re on the right track, but you need to take it a step further.
-Work with a reputable label supplier and discuss the eco-friendly label options at your disposal.
+If you’re bringing an environmentally-friendly product to the market, then you’re on the right track.
 It’s important that the label perfectly conveys the product message otherwise you will be missing out on a huge market.